chi-immigration-task-force/getting-started/README.md

 ## Description of the group
-Our goal is to work on projects that will help people immigrants, refugees, and people who are being deported or are at risk of deportation.
+Our goal is to work on projects that will help immigrants, refugees, and people who are being deported or are at risk of deportation.
 Primarily, we want to be a resource for existing organizations that are working on these issues.